scott-griffiths/bitformat/doc/introduction.rst

 These libraries all have their strengths and weaknesses, and I am personally well aware of the good and bad points of `bitstring` in particular as I have been writing and maintaining it since 2006.

 The `bitformat` library has the lofty ambition to be as expressive as `bitstring`, as efficient as `bitarray`, and as powerful as `construct`.
-I don't yet know if it will succeed, but the beta versions are already very usable.
-I'm happy for feedback from any early adopters, but if you don't want to use a library still in alpha then any of the above libraries are good choices.
+I don't know if it will succeed, but the beta versions are already very usable.
+I'm happy for feedback from any early adopters, but if you prefer to use a more mature library then any of the above are good choices.

 This introduction will start with a brief tour of the main features of `bitformat`, followed by a more in depth look at the main classes.
 For more exhaustive documentation see the :ref:`API reference<api>`.